dcmlr/kitti360_ros_player/README.md

 **Mandatory KITTI-360 files**

-For a given sequence at least the velodyne timestamps and the poses must be present.
+For a given sequence at least the velodyne timestamps and the poses need to be present.
 Everything else is optional.

      KITTI-360